-- ➤ Shop Tones: This menu option connects to AT&T's ringtone download site. - Ringback Tones: This menu option shows the list of the sites which is related with AT&T's answer tone. - Record Voice: You can record your own audio by pressing the center [Record] key. - Saved audio files are displayed in the list.
+- ➤ Shop Tones: This menu option connects to AT&T's ringtone download site. - Ringback Tones: This menu option shows the list of the sites which is related with AT&T's answer tone. - Record Voice: Allows you to record your own audio by touching PEC PEC . - ▶ You can view the audio files in the list.